ajv-validator/ajv/README.md

 /**
  * without "async" and "transpile" options (or with option {async: true})
  * Ajv will choose the first supported/installed option in this order:
+ * 1. native async function
- * 1. native generator function wrapped with co
+ * 2. native generator function wrapped with co
- * 2. es7 async functions transpiled with nodent
+ * 3. es7 async functions transpiled with nodent
- * 3. es7 async functions transpiled with regenerator
+ * 4. es7 async functions transpiled with regenerator
  */

 var ajv = new Ajv;